If you’ve worked on any product in the past ten years, you’ve undoubtedly come across the Net Promoter Score (NPS).

 Consumers are not looking for perfection; they’re looking for a business they can trust.
 NPS leaves too many open questions to when making an accurate, “data-driven” consumer strategy.

-This why the human approach is important when researching this type of consumer behavior.
+This is why the human approach is important when researching this type of consumer behavior.
 Using simple, real-life conversations is more approachable for consumers and gives you the answers you need.
 When you take away the arbitrary distractions, you can easily separate the two groups of people you are trying to find.
 Better yet, we don’t have to waste anyone’s time and money trying to arrive at these conclusions.